For Supporters Of Abortion Access, Troubling Trends In Texas

 Susanne Fernandez, who worked at the San Angelo clinic for almost 30 years, gets emotional talking about its closure.
 "I loved working for Planned Parenthood."

-Fernandez blames the closure on the 2013 state law, known as House Bill 2, which required abortion clinics to have the same sort of equipment, standards and staffing as surgical centers — and also required the doctors performing abortions to obtain admitting privileges at a nearby hospital.
+Fernandez blames the closure on the 2013 state law, known as House Bill 2, which required clinics that offer abortions to have the same sort of equipment, standards and staffing as surgical centers — and also required the doctors performing abortions to obtain admitting privileges at a nearby hospital.
 She says complying with those rules would have been extremely difficult and expensive.
 Still, the decision to close the San Angelo clinic was tough.

 "The last day was sad.
 It was somber," Fernandez says.
 "We did a lot of cleaning up.
 We all knew that was it."